VirtualDOMinic/virtualdominic.github.io/README.md

 I've aimed to make the site responsive with a mix of media queries (altering font sizes, images and flex layout) and css calc/vw units.

-The tab-style navigation and header image change use vanilla javascript.
+The tab-style navigation and "header image change" use vanilla javascript.

 I hope you like my site :).